 It’s no secret that society suffers from a justice gap: that is, a large unmet need for the assistance of lawyers.
 The lack of an entitlement to an attorney in civil cases leaves many people without legal help when facing serious legal challenges.
 For example, an astonishing 70 percent of Californians who go to family court don’t have a lawyer.
 Lack of legal representation is a burden both to those without counsel and to the courts.
 Legal aid organizations try to bridge this justice gap, but lack the finances to build the bridge to completion.
 Even without considering the reduced government funding of recent times, public law offices, prosecutors, city attorneys, the attorney general, and public defenders often struggle to assure adequate legal services.

 At LfA, we seek to create the framework and support to enable legal nonprofits and public law offices to increase their legal manpower while simultaneously providing new attorneys with practical training and valuable exposure to society’s unmet legal needs.
 In doing this, our program implements a new model for legal education and enables an expanded affordable pool of legal manpower to meet critical societal needs.

 HOW WE DO IT

 LfA provides a two-year fellowship program that comprises law students’ last year of law school and first post-graduate year.
-While most law students start their third year of law school sitting in the classroom, LfA 3L Fellows work at one of our partner legal offices full time and attend a classroom component at their law schools.
-Our Fellows are supervised by faculty and by the attorneys at our partner sites.
+While most law students start their third year of law school sitting in the classroom, LfA 3L Fellows work at a partner law office essentially full time and attend a classroom component at their law schools.
+Our Fellows are supervised by faculty and by the attorneys at the partner sites.
 After nine months of work with one of our partners, and after graduation, Fellows have a three-month break to take the bar exam and enjoy a vacation before returning to their fellowship placement for a full year.

 The LfA model fits comfortably with ABA law school accreditation requirements concerning minimum classroom training.